ayushsharma-crypto/HUTS/README.md

 ### DIR(GEM)

 We have utilised official deep image retrieval repository [link](https://github.com/naver/deep-image-retrieval).
-One can extract global escriptor using following command:
+Download one of the model from official DIR repo like `Resnet-101-AP-GeM.pt`.One can extract global escriptor using following command:

 ```python